Dates & Prices

 The following itinerary is not set in stone and may change in response to the weather forecast and prevailing conditions.
 La Brenne natural regional park is approximately 30 by 40 miles and most planned visits are within a short drive of our hotel meaning we won’t spend long periods travelling between sites.
 After breakfast, the day will commence at a leisurely pace around 9.00am.
 Following our morning visit and weather permitting, we will enjoy our picnic lunch under the sky.
 Fed and watered, we continue our quest to see La Brenne’s unique wildlife before returning to our accommodation around 5.30pm, where you will have plenty of time to freshen up ahead of a sumptuous meal prepared by our resident chef and host.

-Our flight arrives into Poitiers airport during the afternoon.
+Our flight arrives into Tours airport.
 From here we will drive to La Gabrière by minibus, with the journey lasting around an hour and a half.
 After settling into your rooms, we will enjoy our first dinner together where we will discuss the week ahead.

 Day 2: Grande Brenne